KDE/kaidan/CONTRIBUTING.md

 In combination with the command-line option `--multiple`, multiple instances of Kaidan can be run simultaneously with different profiles.
 E.g., if you set `KAIDAN_PROFILE=test`, the configuration file will be `kaidan-test.conf` and the database file `messages-test.sqlite3`.

+## Logging

+Kaidan uses QXmpp's logging.
+That mainly outputs the XML data exchanged between Kaidan and the XMPP servers it is connected to.
+[LogHandler](src/LogHandler.cpp) specifies the logging type.
+The command-line argument `--disable-xml-log` disables QXmpp's logging.

 ## Styles

 A style influences Kaidan's look.